SEEDIG Youth School

 11:00 – 13:00 | Privacy vs. Security debate, followed by conclusions focused on potential solutions and how those solutions connect to the mission of SEEDIG

-- Aleksandar Gjoreski, Faculty of Computer Science and Engineering, The former Yugoslav Republic of Macedonia
+- Aleksandar Gjoreski, Faculty of Computer Science and Engineering, North Macedonia

 - Andrijana Gavrilović, University of Belgrade, Serbia